-Year 50 commenced with the mailing the notice of CDBG applications to approximately 100 organizations and groups.
-Many of these organizations were emailed, to the extent that valid email addresses were available.
-In addition, the availability of Year 50 CDBG applications was advertised in local print media; posted in the City of Fitchburg Clerk's Office; and posted on the City's webpage and social media accounts.
-The City of Fitchburg further encouraged citizen participation by inviting municipal departments, local social service agencies, local housing authority, special needs providers, homeless outreach, and citizens to a hybrid Community Input meeting to discuss the community development and housing needs of the community.
-This meeting was advertised by publishing in the local newspaper, as well as the City of Fitchburg website.
-The meeting was held on November 9th in which few attended so we scheduled a second event on December 7th, which was well attended.
-All comments were reviewed, accepted, and were instrumental in guiding the formation of the Year 50 Action Plan.
-Throughout December 2023, CDBG staff members were available for optional (virtual) Office Hours for Application Technical Assistance, by appointment.
-On January 11, 2024 a public hearing was held to allow Year 50 applicants to speak to the merits of their applications.
+Year 51 commenced with the mailing the notice of CDBG applications to over 1000 organizations and groups.
+These organizations were emailed, to the extent that valid email addresses were available.
+In addition, the availability of Year 51 CDBG applications was advertised on FATV's Community Bulletin Board; posted in the City of Fitchburg Clerk's Office; and posted on the City's webpage and social media accounts.
+This year the city of Fitchburg requested public comment during the Community Health Resource Fair and at Trick or Treat on Main where we were able to talk to residents and organizations and offer community members the opportunity to vote on their preferred projects.
+The City of Fitchburg further encouraged citizen participation by inviting municipal departments, local social service agencies, local housing authority, special needs providers, homeless outreach, and citizens to a Community Input meeting to discuss the community development and housing needs of the community.
+This meeting was advertised by publishing on FATV's Community Bulletin Board, as well as the City of Fitchburg website.
+The meeting was held on November 7th in which few attended so we scheduled a second event on December 5th, which was well attended.
+All comments were reviewed, accepted, and were instrumental in guiding the formation of the Year 51 Action Plan.
+Throughout December 2024, CDBG staff members were available for optional (virtual) Office Hours for Application Technical Assistance, by appointment.
+On January 16, 2025, a public hearing was held to allow Year 51 applicants to speak to the merits of their applications.
 Comments were also welcomed that addressed community development and housing needs in Fitchburg, and all comments were accepted.
-The Finance Committee also held a meeting on March 13, 2024, again open to the public, for comment on the proposed CDBG projects.
+The Finance Committee also held a meeting on

+March 12, 2025, again open to the public, for comment on the proposed CDBG projects.
 All comments were accepted.
-The proposed Year 50 Action Plan including anticipated funding, program income, and fund balance for HOME and CDBG was published in the local newspaper, posted by City Clerk, posted on FATV's Community Bulletin Board, posted as a Public Service Announcement on FATV's Public Access Television, and posted on City website with a thirty (30) day comment period.
+The proposed Year 51 Action Plan including anticipated funding, program income, and fund balance for HOME and CDBG was published on FATV's Community Bulletin Board, posted by City Clerk, and posted on City website with a thirty (30) day comment period.
 No comments were received.
-The proposed Year 50 Action Plan for CDBG and HOME was available for public review on the Community Development Department website.
-A public hearing on the Action Plan was held in City Hall on April 23, 2024.
+The proposed Year 51 Action Plan for CDBG and HOME was available for public review on the Community Development Department's website.
+A public hearing on the Action Plan was held in City Hall on April 29, 2025.
 No comments were received.
 All proposed plans contained the following clause: "The City of Fitchburg has adopted a contingency plan regarding allocation amounts.
-In the event that CDBG Year 50 funding levels are increased, the authority to allocate the excess funds to any CDBG activity will rest with the Mayor."
+In the event that CDBG Year 51 funding levels are increased, the authority to allocate the excess funds to any CDBG activity will rest with the Mayor."
 More specific information on the public comments can be found in the Consultation and Citizenship Participation sections of the Action Plan as well as in attachments to the Action Plan.